Get

 SquarePet dog food is best suited for adult dogs with special dietary needs, whether food sensitivities or digestive concerns.

-SquarePet doesn’t produce a puppy or senior diet, and owners of these age groups will need to look elsewhere for food choices.
+SquarePet doesn’t produce a senior diet, has only one puppy recipe (sort of), and owners of these age groups will need to look elsewhere for food choices.
 Possible recipes to consider are Purina ProPlan Puppy Food and Purina ProPlan 7+ Dry Food.

 Discussion of the Primary Ingredients (Good and Bad)